COS-IT-FLOWS/Impacts/README.md

 ## Key Features

-Utilizes DEM file for elevation data to create shapefiles based on elevation thresholds.
+* Utilizes DEM file for elevation data to create shapefiles based on elevation thresholds.
-Analysis of open buildings data to determine the number of buildings impacted by floods.
+* Analysis of open buildings data to determine the number of buildings impacted by floods.
-Integration of road network data to assess the impact on transportation infrastructure Calculation of population affected by flooding Analysis of impacted agriculture area by flooding from Land use land cover class data
+* Integration of road network data to assess the impact on transportation infrastructure
+* Calculation of population affected by flooding
+* Analysis of impacted agriculture area by flooding from Land use land cover class data

 ## Tech Stack
-Python for data processing
++ Python for data processing
-GIS tools for spatial analysis
++ GIS tools for spatial analysis

 ## Usage
 To use the Flood Forecasting System Impact Assessment, follow these steps for metrics:

 ### Input Data
-1.Impacted Area: Load the DEM file to create shapefiles based on elevation thresholds 2.Open Buildings: Download open buildings data and convert it to shapefiles for analysis.
+1. Impacted Area: Load the DEM file to create shapefiles based on elevation thresholds
+2. Open Buildings: Download open buildings data and convert it to shapefiles for analysis.
-3.Road Network: Download road data from OpenStreetMap and convert it to shapefiles.
+3. Road Network: Download road data from OpenStreetMap and convert it to shapefiles.
-4.Affected People : Download population data as tif file from World pop data 5.Impacted Agriculture land: Download 2020 LULC data and extract agriculture area
+4. Affected People : Download population data as tif file from World pop data
+5. Impacted Agriculture land: Download 2020 LULC data and extract agriculture area

 ### Processing Steps:

-1.Calculate the area impacted by flooding based on elevation thresholds.
+1. Calculate the area impacted by flooding based on elevation thresholds.
-2.Count the number of buildings within each panchayat affected by flooding.
+2. Count the number of buildings within each panchayat affected by flooding.
-3.Assess the total length of impacted roads under specific elevation thresholds.
+3. Assess the total length of impacted roads under specific elevation thresholds.
-4.Count number of people directly affected in each panchayat under different elevation thresholds 5.Calculate the agriculture area impacted under different elevation threshold
+4. Count number of people directly affected in each panchayat under different elevation thresholds
+5. Calculate the agriculture area impacted under different elevation threshold

 ### Output: